Neutral / cushion / high arch

 The Zoot-exclusive ZCR is a sturdy carbon rubber located in the usual high-prone areas to limit wear and tear.
 Zoot also uses their own configuration of rubber treads called the ZPU to enhance the shoe’s grip on the track or road.

-The midsole is composed of industry grade EVA that Zoot proprietarily calls the ZVA.
+The midsole of this Zoot shoe is composed of industry grade EVA that Zoot proprietarily calls the ZVA.
 It spans the entire length of the shoe and provides decent cushioning and responsiveness.
 A carbon fiber shank is located in the midfoot to help with the toe off and to add torsional stability to the shoe.

 The fit and feel of the Barefit Technology make sockless running an excellent option for the Ultra Kiawe 2.0.
 A Dri-Lex fabric basically covers the interior portion of the shoe for hygienic purposes and very plush next to skin feel.
 An Ultra Tri Sock liner adds comfort and cozy feel while the Z-Bound insole adds more responsive features.
 Zoot uses the Quick-Lace System in most of their triathlon shoes, including the Ultra Kiawe 2.0.
 The tongue loop and heel tab provide convenience when wearing or taking off the shoe.